MA in Communication Sciences and Disorders

 Further, students must enroll in a clinical practicum course every semester during the master’s program to complete the necessary clinical hours for graduation via supervised practicums at the WSU Evelyn Hendren Cassat Speech-Language-Hearing Clinic, hospital, school, or other practice environment.
 To ensure that the placement will provide candidates the best clinical opportunities, the placement of the candidate may or may not be in the metropolitan area of Wichita.
 Although WSU has a number of sites established, the candidate may also independently seek placement for that experience.
 However, the final decision as to the suitability and location will be approved by the program faculty.
 A competency-based evaluation of the student’s performance will be made at regular intervals throughout the clinical experience.

-Before graduation, students must have successfully completed sufficient clinical clock hours (at least 25 observation hours and at least 375 clinical hours) to satisfy requirements of the American Speech-Language-Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC-SLP) and must have demonstrated clinical competency in completing those hours as determined by both in-house and external clinical supervisors.
+Before graduation, students must have successfully completed a minimum of 400 clinical clock hours (at least 25 observation hours and at least 375 clinical hours) to satisfy requirements of the American Speech-Language-Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC-SLP) and must have demonstrated clinical competency in completing those hours as determined by both in-house and external clinical supervisors.
 Students must also have demonstrated knowledge and skills learning outcomes in compliance with ASHA standards for certification.